sboesebeck/morphium/MorphiumDoku.md

 In addition to that, almost all calls to mongo can be done asynchronously - either by defining that in the @Entity annotation or by defining it directly.

-That means, an `asList()` call on a query object can take an `AsyncCallback` as argument, which then will be called, when the result is ready. (which also means, the `asList` call will return `null`, the result will be passed on in the callback).
+That means, an `asList()` call on a query object can take an `AsyncCallback` as argument, which then will be called, when the batch is ready. (which also means, the `asList` call will return `null`, the batch will be passed on in the callback).

 ### Support for Aggregation